apache/tvm-rfcs/rfcs/0101-tir-spec.md

 # Special Thanks

 While I wrote most of the text of the draft specification, none of it would have been possible  without the efforts of Wuwei Lin (@vinx13), Eric Lunderberg (@Lunderberg), and Junru Shao (@junrushao).
 I am grateful to them for patiently answering my questions about the language and giving their input on many language features.
 Additionally, I thank Christian Convey (@cconvey), Denise Kutnick (@denise), and Prakalp Srivastava (@psrivas2) for many insightful comments during the process of writing the initial draft.
+Thanks is due also to the many community members who reviewed and commented on earlier drafts.